 CEQA requires public agencies to disclose and mitigate environmental impacts of discretionary projects they approve.
 Most often, CDFW acts as a Trustee and/or Responsible Agency and provides the requisite biological expertise to review and comment upon CEQA environmental documents prepared by another Lead Agency.
 CDFW may also act as Lead Agency.

 Fish and Game Code Section 1602 requires any entity to notify CDFW before beginning any activity that may substantially divert or obstruct the natural flow of, or substantially change or use any material from the bed, channel, or bank of any river, stream, or lake.
-If CDFW determines that the activity may substantially adversely affect fish and wildlife resources, a Lake or Streambed Alteration Agreement will be prepared.
+If CDFW determines that the activity may substantially adversely affect fish and wildlife resources, an LSA Agreement will be prepared.

 Forest practices on private timberlands in California are overseen by multiple state agencies to address the variety of potential impacts timber operations have on the environment.
 CDFW often issues permits for building roads across streams and for water drafting from streams and lakes.
 Occasionally, CDFW issues incidental take permits when timber operations impact threatened and endangered species.